s04091784-boop/Netflix-Data-Analysis/README.md

 # Netflix-Data-Analysis
-📌 Project Overview
+📌 Project Overview:
     This project focuses on exploratory data analysis (EDA) of Netflix’s movies and TV shows dataset using Python.
     The goal is to extract meaningful insights about content trends, genres, release patterns, and country-wise distribution to understand Netflix’s content strategy.

-🛠️ Technologies Used
+🛠️ Technologies Used:
     Python
     Pandas – Data manipulation and analysis
     NumPy – Numerical operations
     Matplotlib & Seaborn – Data visualization
     Jupyter Notebook

-📂 Dataset Description
+📂 Dataset Description:
     The dataset contains information about Netflix content such as:
     Title
     Type (Movie / TV Show)